 If the passenger was negligent in causing the car accident, a jury might find that the passenger is not entitled to compensation for damages.

 The jury may also find that the passenger’s compensation should be reduced by a certain percentage.

-What Damages Are Included in a Car Accident Claim?
+What Damages Are Included in a Car Accident Claim in Florida?

 If your passenger or another driver is liable for your damages from a car accident, you could receive compensation for:

 - Economic damages, including property damage claims, loss of income, and medical expenses

 - Pain and suffering damages, including physical suffering, emotional distress, and mental trauma

 - Permanent impairments and disabilities, including scarring, disfigurement, paralysis, and amputations